 A lot of countries have a famous street, which somehow turned into a tourist attraction.
 In Thailand that is Khao San Road, probably the most famous backpacking street in the world.
 Two Mc Donald’s, two Starbuck’s and two Burger Kings in a 500 meter long street does not sound like a reason to travel to Thailand, but this street is a unique experience.
 The uncountable street vendors, market stalls, restaurants, massage salons, bars, clubs and souvenirs shops make this one of the most bustling streets in the world.
 It is the heart of Thailand tourism.

-47. Maeklong Railway Market
+48. Maeklong Railway Market

 This is a small authentic market set on the railway tracks.
 One minute there is a bustling market under umbrellas with stalls scattered everywhere.
 The next minute a train passes right through the middle of it all, only to turn back into a market a few minutes later.
 The train market is open 7 days a week from 6.20 am to 5.40 pm.
 That is matching the schedule of first train departing to the last train arriving at Maeklong Station.
 Truly something amazing to experience!
 Put it on the list of places to visit in Thailand.

-48. Jungle trekking
+49. Jungle trekking

 Learning how to scuba dive is one of the best things to do in Thailand.
 The dive community on the islands is huge and you will find dive schools everywhere.
 The conditions are perfect for first time divers and on top of that it is among the cheapest places in the world to get certified, especially on my favorite island in Thailand: Koh Tao.
 Click on the link to read everything about this little gem.
 Learn how to scuba dive is a popular activity for those backpacking Thailand.
-If you are looking for cheap open water certification try these packages.

-50. Scuba diving
+51. Scuba diving

 Even if you are an experienced scuba diver a Thailand trip is worth it for its underwater world.
 With so many islands it is obvious that there are many cool places to go scuba diving in Thailand.
 For experienced divers I would recommend dive sites like Sail Rock and Chumporn Pinnacle close to Koh Tao, the Similan Islands, Hin Daeng and Hin Muang.